m4mbr3/dropbox-like-corba/README.md

 5. Clone the repository using
     `git clone https://github.com/m4mbr3/dropbox-like-corba.git`
 wherever you want on the filesystem (to decide the name of the folder add at the end of the command above your preference).
 6. Open the `src/Makefile` and change the classpath of the command to point to the exact sources directory of corba.
 For Example:
-If the main jacorb directory is  `/home/myuser/jacorb_*_*/` You have to change the -classpath into `/home/myuser/jacorb_*_*/src/omg-*-*-*/` for all the command into the Makefile
+If the main jacorb directory is  `/home/myuser/jacorb_*_*/`
+You have to change the -classpath into `/home/myuser/jacorb_*_*/src/omg-*-*-*/` for all the command into the Makefile.